rcoh/angle-grinder/README.md

 See the open issues for specific potential improvements/bugs.

-### Related Work
+### Similar Projects
 * Angle Grinder is a rewrite of [Sumoshell](https://github.com/SumoLogic/sumoshell) written to be easier to use, testable and a better platform for new features.
-* [lnav](http://lnav.org/) is a full featured log file navigator in your terminal.
-It also includes support for common log file formats out-of-the-box, generalized SQL queries on your logs, and auto-coloring.
+* [lnav](http://lnav.org/) is a full featured log analysis platform in your terminal (with many more features than angle-grinder).
+It includes support for common log file formats out-of-the-box, generalized SQL queries on your logs, auto-coloring and a whole host of other features.
 * [visidata](http://visidata.org/) is a spreadsheets app in your terminal